 Talos Intelligence even tracks global malware outbreaks and shows users legitimate emails versus spam rates per country, IP address, and more.

-After creating a free email deliverability test account, this robust email marketing tool creates a personalized email address to send test campaigns to.
+After creating an email deliverability test account, this robust email marketing tool creates a personalized email address to send test campaigns to.
 After sending a test campaign to this address, SendForensics estimates your sender score and analyzes your sender reputation, giving you an immediate snapshot of your IP reputation so you can troubleshoot any issues beyond the emails themselves.

 This free resource gives insight into how a widely common email domain assesses your emails addressed to their users.
 After claiming ownership of your domain, Google analyzes your sender reputation based on four qualitative categories: Bad, Low, Medium, and High.